 6. Wedding expenses

 For some couples, it might make sense to take out a home equity loan or HELOC to cover wedding expenses.
-According to The Knot’s Real Weddings study, the average cost of a wedding in 2019 was $33,900.
+According to The Knot’s Real Weddings study, the average cost of a wedding in 2020 was $19,000, down from the pre-pandemic figure of $28,000 in 2019.
 This doesn’t even include the average cost of the honeymoon.

 Although tapping your home equity could save you money on interest, be careful not to take out more than you need.
 By having family members contribute or cutting costs on some wedding expenses, you might be able to reduce the cost of your dream wedding.

 Takeaway: While taking out a home equity loan for a wedding might make sense, be careful not to take out more debt than you can handle.
-Look for ways to minimize the cost of your dream wedding.
+Look for ways to minimize your wedding costs.

 7. Business expenses